resend/resend-examples/with-unsubscribe-url-header/readme.md

-# Resend with prevent thread on Gmail
+# Resend with unsubscribe URL header

-This example show how to send Resend emails with prevent thread on Gmail.
+This example show how to send Resend emails with unsubscribe URL header.

 ## How to run